subuser-security/subuser/registry/subusers-dot-json-file-format.md

 This object maps subuser names to json objects which have the following attributes:

- * `source-repo`: The identifier of the subuser repository where the source program on which this subuser is based resides.
+ * `source-repo`: The identifier of the subuser repository where the source image on which this subuser is based resides.

   Ex: